AAlcazar5/expo-tinder-clone/README.md

 ## Expo Tinder Clone

-Tinder clone built using Expo; has the ability to authenticate the user using Firebase, match or decline other users have matched you, and message other users.
+Tinder clone built using Expo; has the ability to authenticate users using Firebase, match or decline other users have matched you, and message other users.

 To get started:
 1. npm i --legacy-peer-deps (or yarn add --legacy-peer-deps)